Why are there multiple accounts listed on my annual statement?

 This benefit uses a formula similar to the Full Formula Method to compute the employer portion of your benefit.
 For general service members, multiply 1 percent of your final average salary by your years of accrued service time.
 Legislators, police, and firefighters should multiply 1.35 percent of final average salary by years of accrued service time.
 The total of the calculation will be added to an annuity payment based on your member account balance and life expectancy of people your age.

 Your employer matches your member account balance by an equal amount.
 From that total, a monthly payment amount is then calculated based on life expectancy for people of your age.

 Notes and definitions:

-- Service credit is the number of months and years you have worked in a PERS-qualifying position.
-A “qualifying” position is one in which an employee performs 600 or more hours of service in a calendar year for one or more PERS-participating employers.
+Accrued service time (also called creditable service, retirement credit, or service credit) is the number of months and years you have worked in a PERS-qualifying position.
+A “qualifying” position is a position in which an employee performs 600 or more hours of service in a calendar year for a PERS-participating employer or employers.
 Hours worked with different participating employers in the same calendar year are combined to determine if the 600-hour standard has been met for that year.
 Under certain circumstances, if you are not employed for the full calendar year, you may earn service time for a partial year with fewer than 600 hours of employment.

-- In general, your final average salary is the greater of these amounts:
+Your final average salary is the greater of these amounts:

 You can create an estimate online through your Online Member Services (OMS) account.
 The online benefit estimator will use the most recent data supplied by your employer(s) to produce an estimate for any future retirement date.
 You can produce multiple benefit estimates with different retirement dates.
 This could help you determine if you are on track to meet your retirement goals.